ghc-proposals/ghc-proposals/proposals/0000-type-annotated-quoters.rst

 .. sectnum::
 .. contents::

 Currently we use an uninformative ``QuasiQuoter`` type to handle all kinds of quoters, this bring troubles to expression quoter users.
-I propose adding ``QuasiQuoterExp a`` to handle expression quoters, where ``a`` denote the spliced expression's type.
+I propose adding ``TQuasiQuoter a`` to handle expression quoters, where ``a`` denote the spliced expression's type.

 Motivation
 ------------